PhantomShift/rbx-pen-showcase/README.md

 but honestly, could not find an actual alternative that had an actual programmable API and isn't *even older*.

 3) Download and add the [pressure mapper plugin](https://github.com/PhantomShift/rbx-pen-showcase/releases).
-The simplest installation method is opening the plugin manager in OpentabletDriver and dragging the zip file.
+The simplest installation method is opening the plugin manager in OpenTabletDriver and dragging the zip file.

 5) Enable the plugin via the `Filters` tab in OpenTabletDriver.